aciucaru/poly-synth/README.md

   * FMSynth
   * Fat synth (a Tone.js PolySynth with a Tone.js FatOScillator)

+### How to run
+Just download the project and open the index.html file in a browser.
+No web server or compilation required.

 ### Compatibility
 Works most certainly with Google Chrome.
 Unfortunately, this web synthesizer does not work perfectly on Firefox, because Firefox is missing some essential JavaScript Web Audio API functions.